 of my blood, flooded my eyes.

 These blood speckled rocks, lay cold,

 and my tormentors spun in it,

 arms raised in a circle as I grew cold,

-watching and waiting for sin to die,
+they watched and waited for sin to die,

-these rocks are the witness of sin.
+these rocks are the witnesses of sin.